 • 5 Tablespoons mayonnaise

-• 5 Tablespoons Mexican sour cream
+• 5 Tablespoons Mexican crema , or sour cream

-• 1/3 cup shredded cotija cheese or queso fresco*
+• 1/3 cup Cotija cheese (85g), shredded, or queso fresco*

-• Chili powder, Tajin, or hot sauce , to taste
+• chili powder , Tajin, or hot sauce , to taste

 • 1 lime , quartered